-- Monotherapy: - In our early company-sponsored Phase 1 trials and investigator-sponsored Phase 2 trials with ganetespib monotherapy, objective responses or anti-tumor activity have been seen in patients with ALK+ NSCLC, mutant BRAF lung cancer, mutant KRAS NSCLC, mutant KRAS gastric cancer, HER2+ breast cancer, HER2+ gastric cancer, triple-negative breast cancer, renal cancer, colorectal cancer, and melanoma. - Many of these responses have been durable.
-One patient with ALK+ NSCLC and one patient with mutant KRAS gastric cancer have remained on ganetespib therapy for over two and a half years. - Our company-sponsored ENCHANT-1 trial was designed to evaluate ganetespib monotherapy in women with newly diagnosed locally advanced HER2+ breast cancer or TNBC.
-We recently announced that this trial achieved its prespecified criteria for advancing to the second stage of the trial.
+- Monotherapy: - Objective responses or anti-tumor activity have been seen in patients with ALK+ NSCLC, mutant BRAF lung cancer, mutant KRAS NSCLC, mutant KRAS gastric cancer, HER2+ breast cancer, HER2+ gastric cancer, triple-negative breast cancer (TNBC), renal cancer, colorectal cancer, and melanoma.
+Many of these responses have been durable.
+Two patients treated early in the development program have remained on ganetespib therapy for over three years. - Our company-sponsored ENCHANT-1 trial was designed to evaluate ganetespib monotherapy in women with newly diagnosed locally advanced HER2+ breast cancer or TNBC.
+In July 2013 we announced that this trial achieved its prespecified criteria for advancing to the second stage of the trial.
 Of the initial five HER2+ patients enrolled, two achieved an objective tumor response.
 Of the initial ten TNBC patients enrolled, two achieved an objective tumor response.
 One of the responding TNBC patients, who was diagnosed with inoperable TNBC, achieved a complete clinical response following treatment with ganetespib.
-Her disease was restaged from inoperable to operable and she successfully completed a mastectomy with curative intent. - Combination: The GALAXY-1 trial completed enrollment of 252 adenocarcinoma patients in November 2012.
-An interim analysis planned for six months from the date of last patient enrollment was conducted in May 2013 and was presented at the American Society of Clinical Oncology (ASCO) meeting in June 2013.
-Results included: - An increase in median overall survival from 7.4 to 9.8 months was observed in patients treated with docetaxel (D) vs. ganetespib plus docetaxel (G+D), respectively.
-The Hazard ratio was 0.82 (1-sided p=0.082), corresponding to an 18% reduction in the risk of death.
-The Hazard ratio after adjustment for other variables in the study was 0.73 (1-sided p=0.041).
-Median progression-free survival, or PFS, in adenocarcinoma patients was improved from 3.2 months to 4.5 months, in the D vs. G+D arms, respectively.
+Her disease was restaged from inoperable to operable and she successfully completed a mastectomy with curative intent. - Combination: The GALAXY-1 trial in second-line, advanced, non-small cell lung adenocarcinoma is a large, randomized study designed to select the patient population for the GALAXY-2 Phase 3 trial.
+The primary enrollment stage of GALAXY-1 was completed in November 2012 with 253 adenocarcinoma patients.
+An interim analysis planned for one year minimum follow-up was conducted in October 2013 and presented at the World Conference on Lung Cancer (WCLC) in October 2013.
+Results included: